mcblacksea/Angular-Azure-SignalR-CustomAuth/README.md

 - Client Application: Standard Angular 7 tooling setup, editor of your choice.

+## Refactoring - 6/24/2019
+I refactored the code to simplify and make it cleaner.
+Of note is the Client signal-r.service.ts; it now uses async await to make the startSignalR method much easier to read and understand, since it now has top -> bottom flow.

+The app.component.ts now uses the SubSink package to unsubscribe from Subjects properly.

+I also removed all the magic strings from the Server app.

 ## Blog Post
 [Angular 7 Azure Functions SignalR Custom Authentication](https://oceanware.wordpress.com/2019/06/15/angular-7-azure-functions-signalr-custom-authenticaion/)